Kenya Association of Manufacturers’ (KAM’s) Automotive Sector has developed ventilators to be used by hospitals in the fight against COVID-19.

 ‘’KAM’s Automotive Sector is tapping into homegrown talent and expertise to develop ventilators that can be produced immediately for use in hospitals.
 We can see the amount of innovation that is possible in our country.
 A challenge was given to the manufacturers and we have seen a lot coming into the market.
 75% of the materials used in the production are locally sourced,” said Ms Maina.

 KAM Chief Executive, Ms Phyllis Wakiaga noted that this innovation is a demonstration of the local industry’s capacity to fill supply chain gaps in various sectors.

 “This ventilator named PUMUAISHI 2.0 shall be patented and supplied locally, but will also be produced for the export markets.
 KEBS has made standards for critical medical items free on its website and expediting approval of products,’’ added Ms Wakiaga.

 She also noted the need for building the local industry’s capacity, saying, ‘’As a nation, we have come to realize the importance of local content and industry.
 Homegrown solutions are key to sustaining the fight against coronavirus whilst cushioning the economy from shocks arising out of the virus.
 In the event of a power blackout, this ventilator is equipped with a four-hour battery enabling it to continue service to patients.”

 The invention brought together local experts from various fields, including programmers, Biomedical engineers, doctors and automotive engineers.
-Some of the companies providing these key experts are Mutsimoto Motor Company, Mobius Motors, Kenyatta National Hospital and Aga Khan University among others.
+Some of the companies providing these key experts are Mutsimoto Motor Company, Mobius Motors and Kenyatta National Hospital among others.